The Grouparoo Blog

 See all of Andy Jih's posts.

-Andy is the COO and co-founder of Grouparoo, a new company building tools that empower marketers to do their best work.
+Andy is the COO and co-founder of Grouparoo, an open source data framework that easily connects your data to business tools.
 Andy loves building products that help people.

 Learn more about Andy @ https://www.linkedin.com/in/andyjih